yangsu2022/openvino.genai/text_generation/causal_lm/cpp/README.md

 ## Reduce Logits Optimization
 This optimization will modify the graph of OV model IR and largely improve first token latency.
+This modified OV IR could also be used with Python native OpenVINO API pipeline.

 ### Generate modified OV IR:
 Adding config `--reduce_logits` will generate a new optimizated LLM model IR `modified_openvino_model.xml` and `modified_openvino_model.bin`.